MarcoSantarossa/MSUITest/README.md

 1. Import the required frameworks.
 2. Set the string literal as Element.
 See [AccessibilityIdentifierProvider (AIP)](Documentation/Advanced.md#accessibilityidentifierprovider-aip) for a better approach.
+3. Implement the protocols `PageObjectUIElementProvider` and `PageObject` to inherit all the power of MSUITest.
-3. Implement the protocol method to convert the identifier to a `XCUIElement`.
+4. Implement the protocol method to convert the identifier to a `XCUIElement`.
-4. Create the query object to find the element.
+5. Create the query object to find the element.
 See the [Official Documentation](https://developer.apple.com/documentation/xctest/xcuielementtypequeryprovider) for a complete list.
-5. Method to load launch the test.
+6. Method to load launch the test.
 You can see [Launch specific view](Documentation/Advanced.md#launch-specific-view) for a better approach.
-6. It's important to return `self` at the end of the method to allow a chain of functions.
+7. It's important to return `self` at the end of the method to allow a chain of functions.
 You'll see [later](#create-a-testcase) how the chain looks like.

 ### Create a TestCase